 The final pitches up the west ridge were a blast.
 Just enough scrambling to make the climb interesting.
 We skirted just below the false summit following the well marked path through the boulders and talus.

 This picture of the group was shot below the false summit looking back down towards the South Colony Lakes and the Crestones.
 You can see the chunky blocks of rock that made up this portion of the hike.
-Now and then Sara would have to pick up Callie to help her up a particularity high step that she could not jump.
-All-in-all that tiny dog pretty much cruised all the way up the mountain without any problems.

 The weather was still perfect as we passed just below the false summit.
 The rest of the climbing group moved ahead of me as I slowed to shoot pictures and enjoy where we were.